 Use a versatile event app to support both sides

-However you decide to execute your hybrid event, you’ll want a platform that can easily accommodate both sides of your audience.
+However you decide to execute your event, you’ll want a hybrid event platform that can easily accommodate both sides of your audience.
 Not only does this make things easier for you and your speakers when engaging with both live and virtual attendees, but it can also bring both categories of attendees together through the same platform.

 Whova is built to accommodate both fully in-person and virtual events, making it especially simple to pull elements of both or either to fully support your own unique event.
 From in-app engagement features attendees can access whether they’re sitting in session or watching from their laptop, to customizable attendee profiles with messaging and video calls, Whova can help bring the best of both worlds to your hybrid event however you decide to hold it.